XaverBaumgartner/Wikiquery_TUM/README.md

 ---

-The training data used to finetune the models is given in a formt containing natural language placeholders
+The training data used to finetune the models is given in a format containing natural language placeholders
 ```json
 {
    "input": "Is Kevin Costner the owner of Fielders Stadium?",